josh2100/express-notes/README.md

 ## Contributions

 Fork the project and create a pull request.
-Let me know how you think you can contribute and we will talk.
+Let me know how you can contribute.

 ## Credits

-Created by Joshua Schermann, special thanks to the University of Minnesota Coding Bootcamp
+Created by Joshua Schermann, special thanks to the University of Minnesota Coding Bootcamp and Trilogy Education.

 ## Questions

 Post an issue if you see a bug or suggested improvement.
+You can find me on LinkedIn at https://www.linkedin.com/in/joshua-schermann-91621734/